modern-influence-of-ancient-warriors

 Physical and Mental Preparation

 Endurance in Berber warrior culture extended far beyond physical stamina.
 It was a holistic discipline encompassing patience, stoicism, and the ability to persist through hunger, thirst, extreme heat, and cold.
 Young Berber men underwent rigorous training from adolescence, including long forced marches across rocky terrain, carrying heavy loads, and fasting for short periods to simulate wartime conditions.
-Camels and horses were essential, and riders learned to travel hundreds of miles without rest.
+Camels and horses were essential, and riders learned to travel hundreds of miles without rest, often through enemy territory.
+The famed Numidian cavalry, for example, could ride for days without resupply, relying on the endurance of both man and beast.

 Community and Sacrifice